isomerpages/moe-peicaisec/_academic/T&L framework.md

 </table>
 <p><b>WHAT (Outcomes)</b></p>
 <p align="justify"><b>Preparing for the Future:</b> At Peicai Secondary School, our ultimate goal is to shape students into individuals who are well-prepared for the challenges and opportunities of the future.
 Rooted in a strong national identity, they will be equipped with the skills and knowledge to navigate an ever-globalising world.
 Through our educational approach, we aim to empower them to lead fulfilling lives, actively contribute to society, and fervently pursue their aspirations and dreams.</p>
+<p align="justify"><b>21st Century Competencies (21CC):</b> An integral part of our curriculum focuses on MOE’s 21CC.
+These competencies are not just academic in nature but are foundational values and skills critical for holistic growth.
+We emphasise core values such as <b>respect, responsibility, resilience, integrity, care, and harmony </b>— pillars that form the bedrock of our societal and national ethos.
+Furthermore, we ensure that every Peicaian acquires pivotal socio-emotional skills tailored for today's interconnected world.
+These include:</p>